Chemical Warfare Service: Flame Tank Group Seabees: World War II

 Mid-September the Army decided to officially form a CWS "Flame Thrower Group" with Col Unmacht requesting 56 additional Seabees.
 The group included more Army CWS and 81st Ordnance men as well.
 It was apparent that a larger flamethrower on a bigger tank would be more desirable, but very few tanks were available for conversion.
 Operation Detachment was next and Col Unmacht's group located eight M4A3 Sherman medium tanks for it.
 The Seabees worked to combine the best elements from three different flame units: the Ronson, the Navy model I and those Navy Mk-1s the Navy gave up.
 MMS1c A.A.
 Reiche and EM2c Joseph Kissel are credited with designing the CB-H1.
 Installation required 150 lbs of welding rod, 1100 electrical connections, and cost between $20,000-25,000 per tank(adj. for inflation $288,000-$360,000 in 2019).
 The CB-H1 flamethrower operated on 300 psi, which gave it a range of 400 ft -12 to +25° with a transverse 270°.
 This model was quickly superseded by the CB-H2 which was far better, 150 yds.
 EM2c Kissel and SF1c J.T.
 Patterson accompanied the tanks to oversee maintenance during the battle of Iwo Jima.
 Kissel filled in as an assistant driver/gunner with tank crews on 20 days of the operation.

 In November 1944, prior to the rave USMC reviews of Iwo Jima, the Fleet Marine Force had requested 54 mechanized flame throwers, nine for each of the Marine Corps divisions On Iwo the tanks all landed on D-day and went into action on D+2, sparingly at first.
 As the battle progressed, portable flame units sustained casualty rates up to 92%, leaving few troops trained to use the weapon.
 More and more calls came for the Mark-1s to the point that the Marines became dependent upon the tanks and would hold up their assault until a flame tank was available.
-Since each tank battalion had only four they were not assigned.
-Rather, they were "pooled" and would dispatch from their respective refueling locations as the battle progressed.
+Each tank battalion had four, two to A Co and two to C Co in both battalions.
 One of the 4th Division tanks had a 50 cal. machine gun coaxial to the flamethrower as well as 4 in concrete armor to counter placement of magnetic charges.
 Towards the end of the battle, 5th Marine tanks used between 5,000 to 10,000 usgal gallons per day.
+On several day they requested tanks from the 4th tankers.
+Late in the battle the 4th loaned a single to the 3rd tank battalion.
 When the battle was over the Marines credited the flame tanks as the single best weapon they had.
 The eight flame tank crews received Presidential Unit Citations with their respective tank battalions.